tee-ar-ex/trx-python/README.md

     - Each file dimension is in the value between basename and metdata,  1-dimension array do not have to follow this convention for readability
 - All arrays have a C-style memory layout (row-major)
     -  Simplest representation, pure binary
+- Compression is optional
+    - use ZIP_STORE, if compression is desired use ZIP_DEFLATE
+    - Compressed TRX files will have to be decompressed before being loaded

 # Header
 Only (or mostly) for use-readability, read-time checks and broader compatibility.